schibsted/spid-tech-docs/resources/articles/authentication.md

 ## Token types

-Schibsted Account clients will typically use two kinds of tokens: user and server (see [OAuth client credentials](http://tools.ietf.org/html/draft-ietf-oauth-v2-11#section-1.4.3)).
+Schibsted account clients will typically use two kinds of tokens: user and server (see [OAuth client credentials](http://tools.ietf.org/html/draft-ietf-oauth-v2-11#section-1.4.3)).
 A user token can only be used with requests for a certain set of API endpoints, and will only be able to retrieve data related to a specific user.
 A server